Depth Range: 210-315 feet (64-96 meters)

 Area: 2.7 square miles (7 sq km)

-MacNeil Bank is located northeast of East Flower Garden Bank, and is structurally connected by a ridge running between the two features.
-The prominent areas of MacNeil, East Flower Garden, Rankin and 28 Fathom Banks are located around the semicircular rim of a depression in the sea floor that is about 14 km (2.5 mi) across.
+MacNeil Bank, located northeast of East Flower Garden Bank, is bisected by a 754 foot (230 m) long trough.
+It is structurally connected to East Flower Garden, Rankin and 28 Fathom Banks around the semicircular rim of a depression in the sea floor that is about 2.5 miles (14 km) across.

-ROV surveys show mesophotic habitat at MacNeil Bank, including black corals, gorgonians, sponges and fish.
+Mesophotic habitat at MacNeil Bank includes black corals, octocorals, sponges and fish.
 It is also designated as a Habitat Area of Particular Concern (HAPC).

-MacNeil Bank is named after F. Stearns MacNeil, a U.S. Geological Survey geologist.
+MacNeil Bank was named after F. Stearns MacNeil, a U.S. Geological Survey geologist.

 Who Was F. Stearns MacNeil?

 F. Stearns MacNeil (1909-1983) was a geologist with the U.S. Geological Survey.
 He was well-known for his hypothesis that sea level variations were major factors in reef formation.
 MacNeil also did extensive geologic mapping of the northeastern Gulf of Mexico.